-The Friends of Lake Elmo’s Sunfish Lake Park, the non-profit corporation that runs the Sally Manzara Interpretive Nature Center, has operated the nature center for over two years, and what a roller coaster ride.
+The Friends of Lake Elmo’s Sunfish Lake Park, the non-profit corporation that runs the Sally Manzara Interpretive Nature Center, has operated the nature center for almost four years now, and what a roller coaster ride.
 We were doing very well with activities and visitor levels until COVID hit, and since re-opening, things are taking off again.
 It has truly become a place of Peace and Respect where people of the community can teach or learn about nature.
 There are more opportunities for participation than the current group can handle!
 So our Board has set up five Committees to enable participants to work together on specific areas.
 These Committee names and some examples of what they might be doing are shown below.
 If you are interested, please contact one of the committee leads listed below.
 If you are not sure which Committee is best for your interests, please email us at email@example.com.

 There is no obligation – you may attend a Committee meeting just to see what is going on (probably via Zoom).
 Please contact the person listed below if you wish to find out when that Committee meets.